 Iron Fist wasn’t nearly as critically acclaimed as the rest of the Marvel Netflix shows on the list, but it’s still entertaining for fans of the superhero genre.
 Danny Rand (Finn Jones) is presumed dead but returns to New York City alive after 15 years, and he’ll have to readjust to the wealthy lifestyle he grew up with.
 This is made more complicated by his life’s mission of defeating the evil organization The Hand using his newly found strength as the Iron Fist.

-The show got a lot of criticism for its decision to cast Danny Rand as a white instead of Asian American (although he’s white in the comics), and it was canceled after just two seasons.
+The show got a lot of criticism for its decision to cast an actor like Danny Rand instead of an Asian American lead, and it was canceled after just two seasons.
 If you can’t get enough of Netflix’s Marvel heroes, there was a short crossover series called The Defenders that’s available to stream, as well.

 That’s it for our list of the best Marvel movies and shows on Netflix!
 Remember, Marvel and Disney Plus is where the main game is now.
 However, the Netflix Marvel series should stay.